django-oscar/django-oscar/CONTRIBUTING.rst

     '%s%sView' % (class_name, verb)

 For example, ``ProductUpdateView``, ``OfferCreateView`` and ``PromotionDeleteView``.
-This doesn't fit all situations but it's a good basis.
+This doesn't fit all situations, but it's a good basis.